Academic Honesty in Student Coursework

-All work submitted for assessment must be accompanied by a signed compliance statement certifying that you have read the University policy on plagiarism and that the submitted work is your own.
-This declaration will form part of the cover sheet information for all submitted work.
+The majority of work will be submitted via Turnitin (unless advised otherwise) When submitting via Turnitin you will be prompted, for EACH piece of work, to complete the Academic Honesty Declaration.
+This will take the form of four questions certifying that you have read the University policy on plagiarism and that the submitted work is your own.
+There may be instances when you will be instructed to hand in your work to your course coordinator at this time you must complete the Plagiarism Declaration Form found on this page.
+All students are bound by the Code of Conduct for Students.
 There are extremely severe penalties for plagiarism, including expulsion from the University.
 All cases of plagiarism must be reported to the University Registrar and remain permanently on a student’s record.

 Plagiarism is broadly defined as presenting another person's ideas, findings or written work as one's own by copying or reproducing them without due acknowledgment of the source.
 Plagiarism includes: copying or paraphrasing the work of another student; using a published author's text or argument without giving a reference; and copying material verbatim from a text or website (whether or not you provide a reference).
 Plagiarism also includes co-writing an assignment with another student rather than as an individual.

 The University Student Affairs website states that "it is considered plagiarism if you have:

 - cut-and-pasted ideas, phrases, paragraphs, diagrams or images from the internet without properly referencing the source (citing where it came from) through the use of quotation marks or some other acceptable referencing technique;